gnovos/mobj/README.md

 This is really the most useful part of the entire library, when you get right down to it.
 String is given a method called "tokenize" that allows it's contents to be split up into a structured path of tokens.
 This tokenized path can then be used to do some pretty amazing things in terms of walking through arbitrarily complex trees of data.
+There's a convenience method on String called "walk" that handles this all for you.

 For example, given this object: